Book sales benefit the National Network to End Domestic Violence.

 Danielle Stonehirsch works with the Youth Service Opportunities Project as the Program Director in Washington, DC, managing educational programs which engage youth in volunteer service to the homeless and hungry.
 Her B.A. in Literature comes from Washington University in St. Louis.

 Mary Supley Foxworth, tells true, personal stories with Better Said Than Done and leads workshops in the art of storytelling.
 Though she has been an editor of and contributor to other non-fiction books, her story in Roar is her first credit as an author.
-She enjoys writing recipes and is working on a cookbook.

 Madison Symes lives in Washington, DC with her best friends and a large cat, comically named Nugget.